magomimmo/modern-cljs/doc/tutorial-08.md

-# Tutorial 8 - Introducing Domina events
+# Tutorial 8 - Introducing Domina Events

 Starting from [Tutorial 5][1], we introduced the [domina library][2] to approach CLJS programming in a more clojure-ish way, rather than